Beef up your skills: tips and trick for developers

 Yes to learning!
 Yes to knowledge!
 Yes to improving yourself!
 Say yes today to making a better you!

-I should just start the article before risking to transform into a self-help book.
+I should just start the article before risking transforming into a self-help book.
 Oh, what even the slightest exposure to Jordan B. Peterson can do to you.
-But on a more serious note, working on honing in your skills is quite high on the “IMPORTANT THINGS” list when you’re in IT.
-Experience and proficiency in what you can already do is what makes you reliable.
-And being good at what you already know is ok.
-Ok if you want to stagnate for the rest of your life, doing just the stuff you’re used to, how you’re used to.
+But on a more serious note, working on honing your skills is quite high on the “IMPORTANT THINGS” list when you’re in IT.
+Improving IT skills through experience and proficiency in what you can already do is what makes you reliable.
+And being good at what you already know is okay.
+Okay if you want to stagnate for the rest of your life, doing just the stuff you’re used to, how you’re used to.

 And even if you wanted to keep doing things in an old-fashioned way, in this day and age you just can’t anymore.
 Think about web-development, where platforms, frameworks and markup languages pop-up overnight and then get to be (somehow, someway) the standard in the industry.
 The best examples in this case are Angular, who is the youngest of the bunch, clocking in at just about 3 years-old, Vue.js, which is about 6 years-old, and the 7 year-old React.
 And dismissing them as being just a trend would be wrong, given the fact that they’re now required for almost any front-end related position.